-The University of La Verne College of Law is fully approved by the American Bar Association (Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, (312) 988-6738).
-The College of Law is one of four colleges of the University of La Verne, and we adhere to the nondiscrimination policy set forth below:
+The University of La Verne College of Law is fully approved by the Committee of Bar Examiners for the State Bar of California (180 Howard Street, San Francisco, CA 94105, (415) 538-2000).
+The College of Law is one of five colleges of the University of La Verne, and we adhere to the nondiscrimination policy set forth below:

 The University of La Verne is a coeducational university organized as a nonprofit corporation under the laws of the State of California.
 Its purpose is to provide education and training to prepare its students to meet the responsibilities and duties of life effectively.
 Consisting of its eleven campuses in California, wherever located, the University is an institution built upon honor, integrity, trust, and respect.
 Consistent with these values, the University is committed to providing equal access and opportunity for all members of the University community in a safe and nondiscriminatory learning, living, and working environment.